This page is a labor of love, dedicated to Belka, Valeska

 http://www.advancepetfood.com.au/speedyvet/library.asp?page=18

 At partial weaning, which starts slowly at about 3 weeks of age, we use meats and whole milk yoghurt at a 1:1 ratio (50% dairy), plus raw egg yolks and pediatric vitamins, with no other calcium added.
 Gradually the rest of the diet below is introduced, with cereals being introduced last.
-Dairy is gradually being reduced to about a 1:2 ratio, or about 33%.
+Dairy is gradually reduced to about a 1:2 dairy:meats ratio, or about 33%.
 The puppies are usually still nursing, in a gradually diminishing amount, until 6 to 7 weeks of age.
 After organ meats, Vit E, and a multi-mineral supplement (must be a powder for mixing) are introduced one at a time, the pediatric vitamins are dropped.

-At about 8 weeks old the completely weaned puppies are fed three times per day, eating 21 meals per week; and the dairy: meat ratio is roughly 1 part dairy to 2 to 3 parts meats/cereals/veggies (25% to 33% dairy).
-No other calcium is added at this time, because calcium is supplied by the dairy portions.
-Calcium amounts supplied by the dairy portion can be looked up in a contents of foods table (mg per cup), and compared to the NRC guide for growth (mg/kg/day), to be sure the dairy portion is adding enough calcium for the size puppy being fed.
-The GROUND MEAT AND ORGANS MIX used for the meat portion is made without adding calcium at this time.
+At about 8 weeks old the completely weaned puppies are fed three times per day, eating 21 meals per week; and the dairy: meat ratio is roughly 1 part dairy to 3 parts meats/cereals/veggies (25% dairy).
+Calcium amounts supplied by the dairy portion can be looked up in a contents of foods table (mg per cup), and compared to the NRC guide for growth (mg/kg/day), to be sure the dairy portion is adding not too much and not too little calcium for the size puppy being fed.The meat is a GROUND MEAT AND ORGANS MIX.
+This meat can be ground at home; our mix consists of beef or turkey 2 parts; beef tongue 1 part; beef or pig heart 1 part; beef or pig kidney 1 part; beef or pig liver 1 part.
+The organ meats supply Vit A and D, B vitamins, and minerals, and heart supplies taurine.
+Ground eggshell is added 1 teaspoon per pound.

 After the second teeth are in, at about 6 months old, dairy is phased out except for occasional meals.
 The puppies are better abled to eat whole chicken quarters and to ingest their recreational bones once the second teeth are in.
 Calcium is added to the diet in the same way as it is for an adult, at 1 teaspoon of finely ground eggshells per pound of food.
 In this way the puppy diet is gradually transformed into the adult diet.